Yellow-spotted rock hyrax: General behavior

 While they are diurnal, 95 percent of the day is spent resting, sun basking in the morning and evening, but avoiding the midday heat.
 While sun basking is necessary for thermoregulation, it greatly increases their risk of predation.
 However, they remain vigilant, and the dominant male will keep watch on a high rock and will give a shrill alarm if there is danger.
 Colonies of hyraxes include on average 34 individuals, but stable polygamous family groups make up the basic social unit.
 Hyraxes are highly social animals.
 Play behavior is generally limited to juveniles and includes fur nipping, biting, climbing, pushing, fighting, chasing, and mounting.

 If they are attacked or threatened, they will bite aggressively.
 Their keen eyesight and good hearing enables them to be aware of approaching predators or potential threats.

 Other documented behaviors include dust bathing to rid themselves of parasites.
 They also form latrines and habitually defecate and urinate in designated locations where they reside.

 In popular culture

-In 2024, videos of bush hyraxes have gained millions of views, particularly of their unique vocalizations and calls.
+In 2024, videos of bush hyraxes gained millions of views, particularly because of their unique vocalizations and calls.